projectara/greybus-spec/source/hardware_model.rst

 ENUMERATED
 """"""""""

-The ENUMERATED Lifecycle State can only be reached when readiness for Greybus :ref:`Protocol <glossary-protocol>` communication was signaled during the transition to ACTIVATED.
+The ENUMERATED Lifecycle State can only be reached when an Interface signals readiness for Greybus :ref:`Protocol <glossary-protocol>` communication during the transition to ACTIVATED.
 Thus, INTF_TYPE is IFT_GREYBUS, and MAILBOX is MAILBOX_GREYBUS.

-When an Interface is ENUMERATED, a Greybus :ref:`control-protocol` Connection has been established to the Module via that Interface Block, and its :ref:`manifest-description` has been read by the AP and successfully parsed.
+When an Interface is ENUMERATED, a Greybus :ref:`control-protocol` Connection has been established to that Interface, and its :ref:`manifest-description` has been read by the AP and successfully parsed.
 (This process is referred to as *enumeration*).

-While an Interface is ENUMERATED, the AP may determine through application- or Protocol-specific means that the Frame's reference clock is not required for the Module attached to the Interface Block to function correctly.
+While an Interface is ENUMERATED, the AP may determine through application- or Protocol-specific means that the Frame's reference clock is not required for the Interface to function correctly.
 Thus, REFCLK may be set to REFCLK_OFF.

-Similarly, when the Interface is ENUMERATED, the AP may determine through application- or Protocol-specific means that the Module can supply power to the Frame via the Interface Block.
+Similarly, when the Interface is ENUMERATED, the AP may determine through application- or Protocol-specific means that the Interface can supply power to the Frame via the Interface Block.
 Thus, V_CHG may be set to V_CHG_ON.

-ENUMERATED is the following group of Interface States:
+In the ENUMERATED Lifecycle State, the following Interface States are allowed as described in later sections:

 .. include:: lifecycle-states/enumerated.txt